 4.2.3.
 Statistical Analyses

 We took two approaches to understand how floral traits vary between wild populations.
 We first used a distance-based approach (ANOSIM) to understand if populations differed in their overall scent and morphological composition.
 Emission rates and morphology were square-root transformed and ANOSIM analysis was conducted using Bray-Curtis distances.
-We analyzed floral scent and morphology separately and together.
+We conducted separate ANOSIM analysis for floral scent and morphology.
 We then applied a Random Forest model to determine the traits most important in differentiating the populations from each other (Ranganathan and Borges, 2010).
-We tested for differences in linalool production between field and greenhouse-grown plants using ANOSIM analyses and compared emission rates using t tests.
-To determine if geographic patterns of linalool emission are driven by genetic differentiation (using pairwise genetic distances from (Skogen et al., 2019), we conducted a partial Mantel test using the multi.mantel function implemented in R package ‘phytools’ (Revell, 2012).
+We tested for differences in scent composition linalool production between field and greenhouse-grown plants using ANOSIM analyses and compared emission rates with a general linear model with population and origin as predictors.
+Total emission rates log transformed to meet assumptions of normality.
+To determine if geographic patterns of linalool emission are driven by genetic differentiation (using pairwise genetic distances from (Skogen et al., 2019) ) while controlling for geographic distance, we conducted a partial Mantel test using the multi.mantel function implemented in R package ‘phytools’ (Revell, 2012).
 All analyses were conducted in R version 4.0.2 (“R: The R Project for Statistical Computing,” 2020).

 Declaration of competing interest